Hyperkid123/service_portal-api-jsclient/docs/AdminsApi.md

 <a name="fetchPortfolioItemFromPortfolio"></a>
 # **fetchPortfolioItemFromPortfolio**
-> [PortfolioItem] fetchPortfolioItemFromPortfolio(portfolioId, portfolioItemId)
+> PortfolioItem fetchPortfolioItemFromPortfolio(portfolioId, portfolioItemId)

-Fetch a portfolio item from a specific portfolio
+Fetch a single portfolio item from a specific portfolio

 By passing in the portfolio id and portfolio_item_id you can fetch the portfolio items in the portfolio.